diegogo69/etch_a_sketch/README.md

 # etch_a_sketch
-Etch-a-Sketch project for The Odin Project
+Etch-a-Sketch.
+Show your inner Picasso (we know there's one).
+The Odin Project 2024.

 ## Goal
 For this project I tried to put in practice all the knowledge we have touch so far in the curriculum, an a little beyond that.
 Following good conventions for code style and the process of developing the logic.